 Minimal (≤90 °C) |

-By adopting the Organomation 12-position N-EVAP, palm oil laboratories can transform their sample concentration stage into a high-throughput, highly reproducible process that safeguards delicate epoxide chemistries.
-Its precise, per-tube nitrogen control, uniform heating, and inert design make it the instrument of choice for any lab committed to accurate, efficient palm oil analysis.
+By adopting the Organomation 12-position N-EVAP, palm oil laboratories can transform their sample concentration stage into a high-throughput, highly reproducible process that safeguards delicate fatty acid chemistries.
+Its precise, per-tube nitrogen control, and uniform heating make it the instrument of choice for any lab committed to accurate, efficient palm oil analysis.

 Connect with our sales team today to discuss your sample concentration needs, and download our Excel Calculator Tool to calculate how long your samples would take to dry down in an Organomation evaporator.